rdaum/c256emu/README.md

 #### Keyboard support:

-  * Keyboard input with scancode conversion (probably incomplete)
-  * No mouse support
+  * Fork of QEMU's PS2 mouse & keyboard emulation.
+Should be pretty complete.

+#### Real time clock

+  * Support for reading date/time from the system clock.
+No support (yet) for alarms or setting clock.

 #### Math coprocessor

   * Seems right.

 ### Missing / broken emulation / features

-  * DMA
+  * SDMA
   * MIDI
   * Serial
-  * Sound (basic framework for OPL2 emulation there but not hooked up to audio mixing)
+  * Sound (basic framework for OPL2 emulation there but not hooked up to any audio mixing)
   * More complete SD card support
-  * Fully working debugger
+  * IDE, Floppy disk support

 ## Building